-(1) The period of the contract, including the number of options to extend the contract and the period for which the contract may be extended under each option, if any.

-(2) The maximum quantity or dollar value of the services or property to be procured under the contract.

-(3) A statement of work, specifications, or other description that reasonably describes the general scope, nature, complexity, and purposes of the services or property to be procured under the contract.
+- (1) The period of the contract, including the number of options to extend the contract and the period for which the contract may be extended under each option, if any. - (2) The maximum quantity or dollar value of the services or property to be procured under the contract. - (3) A statement of work, specifications, or other description that reasonably describes the general scope, nature, complexity, and purposes of the services or property to be procured under the contract.

-(c) Applicability of restriction on use of noncompetitive procedures

-The head of an executive agency may use procedures other than competitive procedures to enter into a task or delivery order contract under this section only if an exception in subsection (c) of section 253 of this title applies to the contract and the use of such procedures is approved in accordance with subsection (f) of such section.
+(c) Applicability of restriction on use of noncompetitive procedures enter into a task or delivery order contract under this section only if an exception in subsection (c) of section 253 of this title applies to the contract and the use of such procedures is approved in accordance with subsection (f) of such section.